pop-os/firmware-manager/README.md

         * firmware-manager-gtk-ffi
 ```

+### Core Library

-The `firmware-manager` library provides functions for scanning firmware, and an event loop which receives and sends signals through channels.
-This is designed to be run in a background thread to prevent a UI that uses the firmware manager from blocking as requests are being processed.
+The `firmware-manager` library provides functions for scanning firmware, and an event loop which receives and sends event signals through channels.
+One channel receives messages from the frontend, whereas the other sends messages to the frontend.
+This is designed to be run in a background thread in order to prevent a UI that uses the firmware manager from blocking as requests are being processed.

 Additionally, the event API is expected to be used with the provided `slotmap`-based entity-component architecture.
 This allows a frontend to assign entity IDs to their requests, and receive those entity IDs back in responses.
 In doing so, frontends can avoid the need for complex runtime reference-counnting, or creating reference cycles.
+The frontend has exclusive ownership of the data that an entity ID refers to.

+### GTK Application / Library

 The `firmware-manager-gtk` member of the project provides the firmware widget as a library, and an application which places that widget into a window.
-This member contains a C FFI sub-member, which builds a dynamic library with a C API and header, and can be used to integrate the widget into any GTK application written in C. The included GTK application statically-links the Rust widget library.
+This member contains a C FFI sub-member, which builds a dynamic library with a C API and header, and can be used to integrate the widget into any GTK application written in C.

 This implementation takes full advantage of the slotmap EC, assigning its own component storages to keep track of state relative to a device entity, such as the widgets assigned to an entity, and information about their firmware.

+> The included GTK application statically-links the Rust widget library into the binary.

+### Notification Binary

 The `firmware-manager-notify` member comes with a systemd user timer so that it is executed at login, and then periodically run again at set intervals to check for updates again.
 When updates are found, a clickable notification will be displayed, which will either open the Firmware panel in GNOME Settings, or the standalone desktop application, depending on which is available on the system.

-### Supporting Other Frontends
+## Supporting Other Frontends

 Although the project will release with only a GTK frontend, it is possible for anyone to use it as the foundations for developing a frontend written in any other graphical toolkit.
 All functionality in the core library is GUI-agnostic, and the entity-component architecture can be extended to their specialized needs.
 If you write a frontend for another toolkit and want it included in the project, feel free to submit a pull request!

-### How to Implement Frontend Support
+## How to Implement Frontend Support

 Frontends are expected to store information about devices in the included entity-component architecture in the `firmware-manager`.
 Events sent to firmware manager's event loop requires the entity IDs to be sent along with messages.
 This makes it easier to keep cyclic references out of widget signals, and to identify which firmware a response is referring to.
 Widgets belonging to a specific firmware device need only send a message through their sender with their attached entity ID.